-There will also be a difference in businesses that sell 35mm rolls of film.
-Consumer film stocks can often be bought from pharmacies and big-box stores in small amounts.
-Professional level film stocks needs to be ordered from a specialized camera store or online retailer.
+You should expect to see a disparity in business that sell it.
+Consumer films can often still be purchased from pharmacies and big-box stores in small quantities.
+Pro film emulsions will need to be bought from a online retailer or specialized camera store.

-To prevent motion blur you are going to need to use a tripod, a fast lens, and/or a flash.
-Using a high-speed ISO 800 or ISO 400 film is likely to make the extra accessories not needed.
+To prevent motion blur you are going to need to use a fast lens, tripod, and/or flash.
+Using a high speed ISO 400 or ISO 800 film can make the additional equipment not needed.

-Film latitude is the range of stops a film can be overexposed while producing tolerable images.
-Pro film emulsions have a larger latitude along with a slightly higher cost.
+Film latitude is the range of stops a film can be overexposed while keeping acceptable results.
+Professional films have a greater latitude along with a somewhat increased cost.

-Negative film has a greater amount of latitude compared to reversal film.
-That is one of the reasons it’s regarded as difficult to work with.
+Negative film has a larger amount of latitude than reversal film.
+That is a reason why it’s perceived as harder to shoot.

 - Digital cameras 14+ stops